chandlermay/chandlermay/README.md

 - 👋 Hi, I’m Chandler Mei
 - 👀 I’m interested in Computer Science and possibly specializing in Cybersecurity or App development.
-- 🌱 I’m currently learning Vue JS and JS as a whole.
+- 🌱 I’m currently learning Java and C.
 - 💞️ I’m looking to collaborate on App development or cybersecurity jobs.
-- 📫 You can reach me at my email: chandler8.mei@gmail.com
+- 📫 You can reach me at my email: chandlermei144@gmail.com
 - ⚡ Fun fact about me: I'm a huge Star Wars fan and I love Star Wars legos.
 I also have a healthy passion for Pokemon and cars.

 <!---